lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/FieldGroup/README.md

 ⚠️ **The FieldGroup component does not provide all necessary semantics and any styling to its child fields.
 It is up to the developer to configure the child fields correctly.**

+⚠️ Remember the FieldGroup component is required to be used with content.
+Otherwise, it is useless.
+If it is used dynamically, make sure the FieldGroup component without content has been removed correctly.

 👉 The FieldGroup component implements the `<fieldset>` HTML element.
 Read more about the advantages and limitations in the [`web` implementation][gh-web-field-group-html] of `FieldGroup`.